briantist/galactory/README.md

   --health-check-custom-text HEALTH_CHECK_CUSTOM_TEXT
                         Sets custom_text field for health check endpoint responses.
                         [env var: GALACTORY_HEALTH_CHECK_CUSTOM_TEXT]
+  --api-version {v2,v3}
+                        The API versions to serve.
+Can be set to limit functionality to specific versions only.
+                        Defaults to all supported versions.
+                        [env var: GALACTORY_API_VERSION]

 Args that start with '--' (eg. --listen-addr) can also be set in a config file (/etc/galactory.d/*.conf or ~/.galactory/*.conf or specified via -c).
 Config file syntax allows: